 If you are unable to work because of a disability, you should be able to support yourself using the system that you paid into.
 SSDI recipients live modestly—the average benefit is about $1,140 per month, which is barely above the federal poverty line, according to the NOSSCR.

-Do not hesitate to contact our Tulsa Social Security disability lawyers for a free consultation if you need counsel for a SSDI application or appeal.
+Do not hesitate to contact our Tulsa Social Security disability lawyers for a free evaluation of your case if you need counsel for a SSDI application or appeal.

 Troutman & Troutman, P.C. – Tulsa Social Security disability lawyers